alidcastano/alidcastano.com/content/essays/2016-05-29-UniquelyValuable.md

 The way to internalize this advice enough to follow it, is to realize that passion is nothing more than a present inclination.
 Focus on it too early and it'll only serve to disguise your fears and prevent you from embracing the very hard work that makes you useful.

 So how do you become useful?
 The best advice I've found, comes from Scott Adams, the creator of Dilbert.
-His [career advice](https://dilbertblog.typepad.com/the_dilbert_blog/2007/07/career-advice.html) is to find a mix of skills that make you both rare and valuable:
+His [career advice](https://dilbertblog.typepad.com/the_dilbert_blog/2007/07/career-advice.html) is to find a mix of skills that'll make you both rare and valuable:

 > Everyone has at least a few areas in which they could be in the top 25% with some effort.
 In my case, I can draw better than most people, but I’m hardly an artist.
 And I’m not any funnier than the average standup comedian who never makes it big, but I’m funnier than most people.
 The magic is that few people can draw well and write jokes.
 It’s the combination of the two that makes what I do so rare.
 And when you add in my business background, suddenly I had a topic that few cartoonists could hope to understand without living it.
 >